Why your Custom HREFLang Implementation Does not Work

 Global Brands Reviewed

-To create a list of sites to include we started with the list of the most global websites included in Byte Level Research’s 2018/19 Web Globalization Report Card.
+To create a list of sites, we started with the list of the most global websites in Byte Level Research’s 2018/19 Web Globalization Report Card.
 We appended additional global brands to the list from those we have worked with and removed some due to complexities.
 Those excluded were mostly pharmaceutical, auto, and CPG companies due to their complex brand web structures.
 The final tally for this first round of research was 165 brands.

 Surprising Result – Low Adoption Rates of HREFLang